KES Competence Center

 Child and vulnerable adult protection

 Please contact our Competence Center if you have any queries or requests related to child and vulnerable adult protection.
-Customers, deputies, authorities and social services are given professional advice.
+Customers, deputies, appointees, authorities and social services are given professional advice.

 Contact address